sourcegraph/sourcegraph-sentry/README.md

 ]
 ```

-Now errors found in `repositoryA` will link to `project_a` and errors in `repositoryB` will link to `project_b` on Sentry.
+In this example, errors found in `repositoryA` will link to `project_a`, and errors in `repositoryB` will link to `project_b` in Sentry.

-## If you have code in the same repository reporting to different Sentry projects
+## Mapping a single repository to multiple Sentry projects

+Some organizations will have different parts of their code base map to different Sentry projects.
+For example, all frontend code is sent to one Sentry project, and all backend code is sent to another.

-You can add multiple Sentry projects and add file `filters` to have them only match specific files or folders, like so:
+You can add multiple Sentry projects and add file `filters` to match specific files or folders, like so:

 ```
 "sentry.decorations.inline": true,
 "sentry.organization": "<your_sentry_organization>",
 "sentry.projects": [
     {
-        // Frontend errors
-        "projectId": "<project_a>",
+        // All JS files link to Project A in Sentry "projectId": "<project_a>",
         "filters": [
             {
                 "files": [
-                    "\\.js?" // RegExp that matches file names reporting to this Sentry project ]
+                    "\\.js?" // RegExp that matches JavaScript files ]
             }
         ]
     },
     {
-        // Backend errors
-        "projectId": "<project_b>",
+        // All Go files link to Project B in Sentry "projectId": "<project_b>",
         "filters": [
             {